Easy Apple Pie Recipe

 Another reason for runny pie filling is if there was nowhere for the steam to escape during baking.
 This is why it’s important to slit holes in the top of the pie crust and why many people make apple pie with a lattice top.

-Tips & Variations
+Tips and Variations

 Ready to make the best apple pie?
 Here are a few tips!

-• Make sure to slice your apples about 1/4-inch thick.
+Make sure to slice your apples about 1/4-inch thick.
 Slicing them too thin will make the filling turn mushy.

-• Allow the pie filling to sit.
+Allow the Pie Filling to sit.
 Be sure to prep your apple pie filling first, then prep your pie crusts.
 This will give the apples time to release their juices.

 Serving Suggestions

-What’s better than a warm slice of apple pie topped with a scoop of vanilla ice cream?
+What’s better than a warm slice of apple pie topped with a scoop of ice cream?
 I can’t think of much!

-How to Store Leftovers
+How to Store Apple Pie

 Leftover apple pie can be stored at room temperature for up to 2 days or in the fridge for 5 days.
 Either way, it should be kept covered, either in a pie storage container or wrapped in plastic wrap.

-More Pie Recipes:
+More Apple Pie Recipes

 Apple Pie Recipe